MdEhsanAhsan/CustomTextParser/README.md

 > Use it at your own risk.
 > I am not responsible if it eats your files, breaks your computer, or ruins your spreadsheet.
 >
-> 🚀 But if it helps you automate the boring stuff — you're welcome! 😄
+> 🚀 But Hey, if it helps you automate the boring stuff — you're welcome! 😄

 ---